-1.3 Planning Process & Community Engagement
+1.4 Planning Process & Community Engagement

 Outreach and engagement were fundamental to understanding community members' aspirations and developing a Specific Plan to help achieve them.
 Through a process that included public meetings, community workshops, stakeholder interviews, and online surveys, the Plan identifies issues, explores options, formulates recommendations, establishes priorities, and cultivates a sense of shared stewardship of the plan and the place.
-Engagement is summarized here.
+Engagement is summarized here, with community touch points throughout the planning process illustrated in Figure 1.8.

-To help understand issues and existing conditions, interviews were conducted with residents' representatives, property owners, merchants, restauranteurs, real estate professionals, affordable housing developers, land trusts, social service providers, and the local transit agency.
-A community survey was administered online and in-person at neighborhood "pop-up" events like the Tower Farmer's Market, the Porchfest and Hearts of Fire, where people from all walks of life tend to congregate.
+To help understand issues and existing conditions, interviews were conducted with residents, merchants, restauranteurs, real estate professionals, affordable housing developers, land trusts, social service providers, the local transit agency, and elected officials.
+A community survey was administered online and in-person at neighborhood "popup" events like the Tower Farmer's Market, Porchfest, and Hearts of Fire, where people from all walks of life tend to congregate.
 The community survey received over 650 responses.
-A community workshop, held in the backyard of the Let's Roll ice cream shop, gave participants a common understanding of existing conditions and a chance to say which issues felt most important.
+The first community workshop, held in the backyard of the Let's Roll Fresno ice cream shop, gave participants a common understanding of existing conditions and a chance to say which issues felt most important.